NoGriphy/Quadruple-Robot-Dog-OPEN-SOURCED/README.md

 ## ( QUADRUPLE ROBOT DOG - INSPIRED BY Unitree ): Open-Sourced ##

 As you may have read the repository title, this is my FIRST an open-sourced robot dog project.
-If I have missed any resources, please message me on Reddit **( https://www.reddit.com/user/Severe_Package6618/ - Display name is MiniGriphy )**
+If I have missed any resources, please message me on Reddit **( https://www.reddit.com/user/Severe_Package6618/ - Display name is StepPhase-01 )**

 <p align="center">
   <img src="RD_Image_References/Reddit_PFP.jpg" width="400">